sacridini/Awesome-Geospatial/README.md

 * [ngspatial](https://cran.r-project.org/web/packages/ngspatial/index.html) - Provides tools for analyzing spatial data, especially non- Gaussian areal data.
 * [bfastSpatial](https://github.com/loicdtx/bfastSpatial) - Package to pre-process gridded time-series data in order for them to be analyzed with change detection algorithms such as bfast.
 Uses classes from the raster package and includes utilities to run the algorithms and post-process the results.
 * [teamlucc](https://github.com/azvoleff/teamlucc) -  Is designed to facilitate analysis of land use and cover change (LUCC) around the monitoring sites of the Tropical Ecology Assessment and Monitoring (TEAM) Network.
-* [RStoolbox](https://cran.r-project.org/web/packages/RStoolbox/index.html) :zap: - Toolbox for remote sensing image processing and analysis such as calculating spectral indices, principal component transformation, unsupervised and supervised classification or fractional cover analyses.
+* [RStoolbox](https://cran.r-project.org/web/packages/RStoolbox/index.html) :star2: - Toolbox for remote sensing image processing and analysis such as calculating spectral indices, principal component transformation, unsupervised and supervised classification or fractional cover analyses.
 * [sits](https://github.com/gilbertocamara/sits) - satellite image time series package for R.
 * [dtwSat](https://github.com/vwmaus/dtwSat) - Time-Weighted Dynamic Time Warping for satellite image time series analysis.
 * [googleway](https://github.com/SymbolixAU/googleway) - R Package for accessing and plotting Google Maps.